GitBADASS/HoshinoApp/README.md

 **🥀If we are always busy in school studying or always short of developer, this project would be deserted🏜.**

+I may got the COVID-19 so I may make less contributions these days.

 Now, it's main usage is to help user to learn English (after all we are only middle-school students, it seems that we actually need it XD).

 In the future, it's usage will be changed into showing or posting somethings.